Corinne-Coding/To-Do-List-React-APP/README.md

 ### SignUp page

-Before to complete sign up, all fields must be filled, email must be unique in DB, and passwords must be the same :
+Before to complete sign up :

+- all fields must be filled
+- email must be unique in DB
+- passwords must be the same

 <p align="center" >
 <img width="800" src="https://github.com/Corinne-Coding/To-Do-List-React-APP/blob/main/src/preview/to-do-list-project-screenshot-02.png" alt="screenshot-02" />
 </p>

-When a new account is created, I receive a SMS with the username and the email used for registration.
+🤳 When a new account is created, <strong>I receive a SMS</strong> on my personal phone number containing the username and the email used for registration.

 <br />

 ### Boards page

-On this page, the user can modify a board's title or delete a board.
+Modify a board's title or delete a board.
-If a board is selected, the user goes to single board page.
+Select a board to go to single board page (tasks list).

 <p align="center" >
 <img width="800" src="https://github.com/Corinne-Coding/To-Do-List-React-APP/blob/main/src/preview/to-do-list-project-screenshot-04.png" alt="screenshot-04" />